jachiang/LibbitcoinDocumentation/P2SH(P2WPKH).md

 ### Signing a P2SH(P2WPKH) transaction
 [BIP143](https://github.com/bitcoin/bips/blob/master/bip-0143.mediawiki) describes a segwit-specific sighash generation algorithm for signatures evaluated by `CHECKSIG`, `CHECKSIGVERIFY`, `CHECKMULTISIG`, `CHECKMULTISIGVERIFY`.

-In particular, a ScriptCode and the previous input amount are required for the signature algorithm:
+In particular, a ScriptCode and the previous input amount are required for the signature algorithm.
+The ScriptCode for spending a P2WPKH is simply a `P2PKH(pubKeyHash)` script.

 ```c++
 //Create Segwit Signature

 //ScriptCode:
 script script_code = script::to_pay_key_hash_pattern(
     bitcoin_short_hash(pubkey_segwit));

 //Previous Input Amount:
 uint8_t input_index(0u);
 std::string btc_amount_string_in = "1.298";
 uint64_t satoshi_amount_in;
 decode_base10(satoshi_amount_in, btc_amount_string_in, btc_decimal_places);

 //Segwit Endorsement: Pass script_version::zero & prev input amount
 endorsement sig;
 script::create_endorsement(sig, my_secret_segwit, script_code, tx, input_index,
     0x01, script_version::zero, satoshi_amount_in); //turn on witness
 ```
->The `script::create_endorsement` method will serialise the sighash according to the `script_version` argument.
-For segwit inputs, this argument will be set to `script_version::zero` in order for the correct sighash algorithm to be applied.
+The `script::create_endorsement` method will serialise the sighash according to the `script_version` argument.
+For segwit inputs, this argument will be set to `script_version::zero` in order for the segwit specific sighash algorithm to be applied.

-The ScriptCode for signing a P2WPKH transaction is the `P2PKH(pubKeyHash)` script.

 ### P2SH(P2WPKH) ScriptSig
 The ScriptSig for spending the P2SH(P2WPKH) will be the redeemscript, but does not include any signatures or witnesses.

-The ScriptSig is `[zero [20-byte publicKeyHash]]` as a single data push.
+The redeemscript is the P2WPKH script `[zero <20-byte publicKeyHash>]` as a single data push.

 ```c++
 // ScriptSig: